 Hannah and Tony met to discuss the communications mediums to plan for improved communications

-HAnnah proposed we delete listserve, Board listserve is inundated with spam, Hannah proposed a google group be created for Board members-public can view but not comment, and a separate Google group for the SNA Board for public to comment and communicate.
+Hannah proposed we delete Yahoo listserve, Board listserve is inundated with spam, Hannah proposed a google group be created for Board members-public can view but not comment, and a separate Google group for the SNA Board for public to comment and communicate.

 SNA website (Wordpress) is old and does not have a lot of content now-Hannah proposes a more updated website including calendar for events and Library news, etc. Facebook and Nextdoor will continue.